 Once I realized that we all have our own battles we face, I realized that social media was creating an illusion of a perfect life.
 I may see someone at their best, but I have not seen them at their worst.
 We all have our behind the scenes moments.
 Our not so pretty moments.
 Our moments when we’re at our lowest.

 I think it’s important to focus on our own highs and lows instead of focusing on other people’s journeys.
 Instead of competing with other people, we can focus on competing with other versions of ourselves.
 I can work to become a better “me” than I was the day before.
-A better student, a better daughter, a better friend, sister, etc. Our own journey and transformation into becoming who God has called us to be is all that truly matters.
+A better student, a better daughter, a better friend, a better sister, etc. Our own journey and transformation into becoming who God has called us to be is all that truly matters.
 We should set goals for ourselves to make ourselves proud not to make other people jealous.

 Learning this sooner rather than later will save you so much heartache and will help you not feel inadequate.